kubernetes/website/content/en/docs/setup/production-environment/windows/user-guide-windows-nodes.md

 {{< /note >}}

 This step will perform the following actions:
-  * Connect to the control plane ("Master") host via SSH, to retrieve the [Kubeconfig file](/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file.
+  * Connect to the control-plane ("Master") node via SSH, to retrieve the [Kubeconfig file](/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file.
-  * Register Kubelet as a Windows service
+  * Register kubelet as a Windows service
   * Configure CNI network plugins
   * Create a HNS network on top of the chosen network interface
       {{< note >}}
       This may cause a network blip for a few seconds while the vSwitch is being created.
       {{< /note >}}
   * (If vxlan plugin is selected) Open up inbound firewall UDP port 4789 for overlay traffic
-  * Register FlannelD as a Windows service
+  * Register flanneld as a Windows service
-  * Register Kube-proxy as a Windows service
+  * Register kube-proxy as a Windows service

 Now you can view the Windows nodes in your cluster by running the following: